 IMAX Cinema

-It is the Scotlands first Imax cinemas with a capacity of 370 seats and telecast 3D and 2D cinemas.
+It is Scotland’s first Imax cinema with a capacity of 370 seats and telecast 3D and 2D cinemas.
 A movie named ‘Dolphins’ was first premiered in IMAX Cinema.

 6. Royal Exchange Square

 Among the six squares in the city centre, one of the fine places to visit in Glasgow is the Royal Exchange Square, well known for its distinguished architecture.
 It lies between Queen Street and Buchanan Street.
-In earlier days, it is used as a meeting place for trade and exchange by business people.
+In earlier days, it was used as a meeting place for trade and exchange by business people.
 It is now the home of a Modern Art Gallery.
-A fun-filled great place for people to watch and go shopping all day.
+It is a fun-filled, great place for people to watch and go shopping all day.

 7. George Square and Merchant City

-George Square is in the centre of the city, named after King George III, and one of the finest civic buildings and historical places to visit in Glasgow.
-It is a place for all events, light shows, gatherings, and events surrounded by statues and important historical figures, including Poet Robert Burns, inventor James Watt, Sir Robert Peel and Sir Walter Scott.
+George Square is in the city’s centre, named after King George III, and one of the finest civic buildings and historical places to visit in Glasgow.
+It is a place for all events, light shows, gatherings, and events surrounded by statues and significant historical figures, including Poet Robert Burns, inventor James Watt, Sir Robert Peel and Sir Walter Scott.

 8. Gallery of Modern Art, i.e. GoMA

-The gallery is located in the city centre, is one of the architectural marvels places to visit in Glasgow.
+The gallery is located in the city centre and is one of the architectural marvels places to visit in Glasgow.
 It displays collections from all over the world with lots of paintings from local and international artists.
-It is a place to see, share and learn—a very interesting place to provoke new thoughts in Modern Art.
-A must-visit site for all art lovers around the world.
+It is a place to see, share and learn—a very interesting place to provoke new thoughts in Modern Art—a must-visit site for all art lovers around the world.

 Explore all the four Galleries and Libraries.
 Purchase interesting things from the shop and fill your stomach in the Cafe.